xqpeng/cfeccDNACodes/README.md

    	     (1)<feature1,feature2,...>: available features include BPM, EDM, JNM, SBM, OJM, OLR, CNV_onco, and CNV_im.

-		 (2)<dir1>  <dir2> ...: the file directories containing the bam files of split_fragments/discordant_fragments.
+		 (2)<dir1>  <dir2> ... <dirn>: the file directories containing the bam files of split_fragments/discordant_fragments.
 For bam files with discordant_fragments, only BPM, EDM, CNV_onco, and CNV_im are extracted.
 For bam files with split_fragments, BPM, EDM, JNM, SBM, OJM, OLR, CNV_onco, and CNV_im are extracted.

    Output: A feature directory corresponding to each feature type is built for each input directory, and includes the feature profiles corresponding to the files under the input directory.